isc-projects/bind9/bin/delv/delv.rst

    This option sets the query type to ``type``, which can be any valid query type supported in BIND 9 except for zone transfer types AXFR and IXFR.
-As with ``-q``, this is useful to distinguish query-name types or classes when they are ambiguous.
+As with :option:`-q`, this is useful to distinguish query-name types or classes when they are ambiguous.
 It is sometimes necessary to disambiguate names from types.

-   The default query type is "A", unless the ``-x`` option is supplied to indicate a reverse lookup, in which case it is "PTR".
+   The default query type is "A", unless the :option:`-x` option is supplied to indicate a reverse lookup, in which case it is "PTR".

 .. option:: -v